-Offshoring vs Outsourcing Manufacturing
+Offshoring vs Outsourcing Benefits

 What is offshoring?

 Offshoring is a term that refers to a shift in production operations from a company’s domestic home to a different country.
 For example, a company operating in the United States might shift all or some of its production facilities to a different country.
 It could build new factories in Mexico, for instance, to handle a part of its production process.
 While this is the most common way to offshore, it is not the only way.
-A company can also “offshore” by shifting its production capabilities to another company in a different country.
+A company can also “offshore” by shifting its production capabilities to another company in a different country to reduce labor costs.
 This would be an exactly of both offshoring and outsourcing.
 The important thing to note about offshoring is that it requires a company to move its production from its domestic home to some international location.

 What about outsourcing?

-Outsourcing is another option that has grown popular for both manufacturing and human services companies.
+Outsourcing is another option that has grown popular for both manufacturing and services-providing companies.
 Outsourcing involves the ability of a company to shift part of its operations to a different company.
 This might mean having a company in another country produce one of the things that goes into a final product.
 For some companies, outsourcing means having another company handle the customer service elements of the company’s business.
 It is technically possible for companies to outsource their operations to another company within the country.
 This, however, is relatively rare compared to outsourcing overseas.

 Benefits of outsourcing over offshoring?

 From an economics perspective, it makes sense for a company to outsource its operations when another company could produce the good more efficiently and cheaply while still maintaining the same levels of quality.
 Most businesses are very good at doing some things and less good at doing other things.
 With this in mind, it makes sense for those companies to focus their limited resources on their core competencies with their in-house team.
 It can behoove them to find an outsourcing partner that is able to more effectively produce those parts or provide those services that the original company struggles with.